illustration-library-mockup-short.png

 A snapshot of the full illustration library

-With a library built to serve immediate illustration needs, we were then able to work with the animation team on experimenting with short looping GIFs of some of the most popular assets.
+With a library built to serve immediate illustration needs, we were then able to experiment with the animation team on creating looping GIFs for the most popular assets.

 RH_Automation_alt.gif